IshaniSen2612/Handwritten-Text-Recognition/README.md

 - ~Small 'i' is not detected properly as the dot of the 'i' and the bar count as separate characters.~ Fixed with the alternate method to MSER
 - Space detection will result in wrong output if the input is a single word.
     - It will add spaces even though they are not needed.

-### 📝 To do list :
-- [x] Make improved models to raise the accuracy
-- [x] Improve the preprocessing of images
-- [x] Remove MSER completely
-- [x] Make a better UI

-✔️ All goals reached 🎉